 The percolating rhythms of house music developed in Chicago during the 1980s, and have expanded to revolutionize the international club scene.
-Catch some of the city's hottest house DJs, including Ron Trent and Paul Johnson, at the Chicago House Music Festival this may.
+Catch some of the city’s hottest house DJs, including Ron Trent and Paul Johnson, at the Chicago House Music Festival each May.

 Although gospel music is steeped in sacred church traditions, the genre actually stems from the decidedly secular blues culture.
 The development of gospel music was fundamentally influenced by Thomas A. Dorsey, a former bluesman who mixed syncopated rhythms and blues vocals into religious music.
 He staged the first gospel concerts on Chicago’s South Side.
 The Chicago Gospel Music Festival is a testament to just how big the genre has become.

 Mark Kelly, Commissioner of the Department of Cultural Affairs and Special Events, explains that, “Gospel music is the inspiration for so many music genres including the blues, soul, R&B, pop and jazz,” said Mark Kelly, Commissioner of the Department of Cultural Affairs and Special Events.
 “We look forward to celebrating the music started here in Chicago more than eighty years ago and the current scene.”

 Now in its 35th year, this is the largest free blues festival in the world.
 The Chicago Blues Festival celebrates the city’s rich blues legacy; blues icons like Muddy Waters, Howlin’ Wolf and Willie Dixon traveled from the Mississippi Delta to Chicago during the Great Migration, bringing their acoustic guitars that became electrified to reach the big city crowds.